opentracing-contrib/java-agent/README.md

 a helper class (_io.opentracing.contrib.agent.OpenTracingHelper_) that provides access to the OpenTracing Tracer, as well as some additional support capabilities.

-The custom rules should be placed in a folder on the classpath called `otagent`, and have the file extension `btm`.
+The custom rules should be placed in a file on the classpath called `otarules.btm`.

 Some example rules are: